ZentrixLabs/zentrixlabs-site/src/content/projects/srtextractor.md

 SrtExtractor is a powerful Windows application that extracts and converts subtitles from video files (MKV and MP4) into SRT format.
 Built with .NET 9 and WPF, it provides an intuitive interface for both single-file and batch processing operations.

+### 🆕 What's New in v.2.6.0

+**Subtitle Timing and Overlapping:**
+- Fix for subtitles with overlapping timestamps.
+When subtitle timestamps overlap (our test show was "The 100") timestamps would show from the bottom up instead of the top down.
+Implemented fix to grouping of subtitles to correct for this error.

 ### 🆕 What's New in v2.5.1

 **Architecture Refactoring & Code Quality:**